railsuser2014/openobject-doc-book-en/3/3_8/managing_accounts.rst

    single: reminder
    single: module; account_followup

-Multi-step follow-ups
+Multi-step Reminders
 ---------------------

 To automate the management of followups (reminders) you must install the module :mod:`account_followup`.
-This is installed automatically as part of the accounting profile, but is not part of the other profiles.
-Or you can install it alone.

-Once the module is installed configure your levels of followup using the menu :menuselection:`Financial Management --> Configuration --> Follow-Ups`.
+Once the module is installed configure your levels of followup using the menu :menuselection:`Accounting --> Configuration --> Miscellaneous --> Follow-Ups`.

 The levels of follow-up are relative to the date of creation of an invoice and not the due date.
 This enables you to put payment conditions such as 'payable in 21 days' and send a reminder in 30